UbiquitousLearning/MobileDLFrameworksBenchmark/README.md

 of modern DL libs and provides quantitative results on their performance.

-In this repo, we first build a comprehensive benchmark that includes 6 representative DL libs and 15 diversified DL mod- els
+In this repo, we first build a comprehensive benchmark that includes 6 representative DL libs and 15 diversified DL models.
 ##  2. <a name='Overview'></a>Overview
  We first build a comprehensive benchmark for on device DL inference, namely MDLBench.
 The benchmark includes 6 popular, representative DL libs on mobile devices, i.e., `TFLite`,